Security guard or private investigator licence (individuals)

 Overview

-You must have a valid licence to work as a security guard or private investigator in Ontario.
+You must have a valid licence to work as a security guard, private investigator or both in Ontario.
+You can apply for the following:

-Your security guard or private investigator licence has an expiry date that is linked to your date of birth.
-The first time you apply for a licence, your licence will expire two birthdays after the day it is issued.
-For example, if your birthday is December 15th and your first licence was issued on October 1st, 2019, your licence will expire on December 15th, 2020.
+Once you receive your security guard, private investigator or dual licence the expiry date is linked to your date of birth and will expire two birthdays after the day it is issued.
+For example, if your birthday is December 15 and your first licence was issued on October 1, 2019, your licence will expire on December 15, 2020.

-When your licence is renewed, the renewal date will always be two years in the future and linked to your date of birth.
+When your valid licence is renewed prior to the expiry date, the renewal date will always be two years in the future and linked to your date of birth.

 You must carry a digital version or a printed copy of your licence at all times and be prepared to show it upon request.